westvirginiaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Individuals may use the inmate locator on the Federal Bureau of Prisons(BOP) website to locate an inmate under federal jurisdiction in any of the six federal facilities in West Virginia.
 The BOP portal maintains information on federal inmates detained from 1982 to date.
 Also, the National Archives and Records Administration (NARA) maintains federal inmate information dated from 1870 and 1981.

 To use the inmate locator, individuals may search with the federal inmate’s name or with a registration number.
-For a name-based search, complete the required fields on the inmate’s first, middle, and last name.
-The other fields, including age, sex, and race, may also be filled for more specific search results on inmates.
+For a name-based search, complete the required fields using the inmate’s first, middle, and last name.
+The other fields, including age, sex, and race, may also be filled out for more specific search results on inmates.

 For a number-based search, interested persons are required to provide any of the following numbers: